A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Open Ad Hoc Teamwork in Partially Observable Environments

 In the following sections, we identify three major ways of approximating beliefs: (i) maintaining a fixed length vector which contains information about each teammate, (ii) maintaining a particle-based approach which estimates the belief state as a set of particles, and (iii) maintaining a distribution over representation vectors that contain information about all latent variables.
 Figure~\ref{fig:PO_Diagrams} presents an overview of the three methods presented in this section.
 These methods allow the learner to infer the latent information required for solving the ad hoc teamwork problem under partial observability.
 The remaining step left is for the learner to integrate the inferred latent information during action selection.

-Given a representation that encodes a value of the inferred latent variables ($e_{t}, s_{t}, \theta_{t}$, $ a^{-i}_{t-1}$), we can estimate the optimal action value function under the latent variables' value, $\bar{Q}_{\pi^{i,*}}(e_{t}, s_{t},\theta_{t},a^{i})$.
+Given a representation that encodes a value of the inferred latent variables ($e_{t}, s_{t}, \theta_{t}$, $ a^{-i}_{t-1}$), we can estimate the optimal action-value function under the latent variables' value, $\bar{Q}_{\pi^{i,*}}(e_{t}, s_{t},\theta_{t},a^{i})$.
 This can be done by combining such a representation with a joint action value module, an agent model module, and an action selection module, obtaining a structure similar to that of GPL (Section~\ref{sec:GPLGeneralOverview}).

-For methods that produce a single representation $\rho$ to infer the latent variables, the resulting representation can be directly used in combination with the other modules.
-In contrast, methods that maintain a probabilistic belief over the latent variables must compute the optimal action value function as the expected value of $\bar{Q}_{\pi^{i,*}}(e_{t}, s_{t},\theta_{t},a^{i})$ under the belief state following this expression:
+For methods that produce a single representation $\rho$ to infer the latent variables, such as in the autoencoder method shown in Figure~\ref{fig:PO_Diagrams_AE}, the resulting representation can be directly used in combination with the other modules.
+In this case, the representation vector $\rho$ could be seen as the input vector $B_t$ in GPL (Figure~\ref{Fig:GPL_overview}).
+Or in the case of an RNN-based autoencoder, we can view the encoder as a type inference module, and thus the vector $\rho$ can be treated as a type vector.
+The optimal action can then be computed as in GPL.

+In contrast, methods that maintain a probabilistic belief over the latent variables must compute the optimal action-value function as the expected value of $\bar{Q}_{\pi^{i,*}}(e_{t}, s_{t},\theta_{t},a^{i})$ under the belief state following this expression:

 Equation~\eqref{Eq:FullToPart} intuitively expresses $\bar{Q}_{\pi^{i,*}}(H_{t}, a^{i})$ as the expected value of the state-action value estimate given the belief over the teammate's existence $e_t$, the state $s_t$ and teammates’ types $\theta_{t}$, all resulting from the perceived observations and actions $H_t$.